JuliaDynamics/DynamicalSystems.jl/docs/src/system_definition.md

 ds = DiscreteDS(rand(2), eom_henon, jacob_henon)
 ```
-If we did not want to write a Jacobian (due to e.g. unending laziness), we could
+If we did not want to write a Jacobian, we could do
 ```julia
 ds_nojac = DiscreteDS(rand(2), eom_henon)
 ```
 and the Jacobian function would be created automatically.

-### Large Discrete Systems
-TBA

 ### 1-dimensional Discrete Systems
 In the case of maps, there a special structure for one-dimensional systems, since
 they are commonly used in scientific research.
 The syntax is `DiscreteDS1D(state, eom [, deriv])`.
 In this one-dimensional case, you don't need to worry about `StaticArrays.jl`
 because everything is in plain numbers.
 For example:
 ```julia
 using DynamicalSystems